sdbtools/void-pi/README.md

     - Requires a ZFS install media.
     - Supported by GRUB and ZFSBootMenu bootmanagers.
     - In case of GRUB only "GPT.
 Basic" template is supported at this time.
+    - Encryption can be enabled via "FS Settings".
+    - In case of GRUB encryption shouldn't be used because GRUB doesn't support it.
 - Bcachefs
     - Requires a Bcachefs install media.
 - LUKS